-Congratulations to our partners Howard Hershenhorn and Diana M. A. Carnemolla who obtained an $85 million Verdict for an author and former New York Times columnist who was struck by a red double decker sightseeing tour bus owned and operated by Twin America, LLC, Gray Line Corporation, Gray Line New York Tours, Inc. Coach USA, Citysights LLC, Citysights New York LLC, and Calvin C. Wright, while crossing the street.
+Congratulations to our partners Howard Hershenhorn and Diana M. A. Carnemolla who obtained an $85 million Verdict for a man who was struck by a red double decker sightseeing tour bus owned and operated by Twin America, LLC, Gray Line Corporation, Gray Line New York Tours, Inc. Coach USA, Citysights LLC, Citysights New York LLC, and Calvin C. Wright, while crossing the street.

-54 year old Devan Sipher, a book author and former New York Times columnist who wrote for the “vows” section, was ran over by a red double decker sightseeing tour bus on July 3rd, 2015.
+The plaintiff who was 54 years old was ran over by a red double decker sightseeing tour bus on July 3rd, 2015.
 At the time of the accident, it was a sunny Friday afternoon.
-Devan had the walk signal in his favor when a 13 ton double decker sightseeing tour bus attempted to make a left turn from West 4th street onto 6th avenue striking Mr. Sipher.
-Mr. Sipher suffered serious injuries.
-As a result of the crash Mr. Sipher spent 78 days in the hospital, having 9 operations.
-Mr. Sipher also had two additional operations after he was discharged from the hospital.
+He had the walk signal in his favor when a 13 ton double decker sightseeing tour bus attempted to make a left turn from West 4th street onto 6th avenue striking him.
+He suffered serious injuries.
+As a result of the crash he spent 78 days in the hospital, having 9 operations.
+He also had two additional operations after he was discharged from the hospital.

 $45 million for past pain and suffering and $40 million for future pain and suffering

-The Defense contended that Mr. Sipher made an excellent recovery and that he did not require any significant future medical care.
-The Defense argued that since Mr. Sipher was able to walk and up down 2 flights of stairs to get in and out of his apartment, traveled to Los Angeles on numerous occasions and to Spain and other places, go to the theater and out for dinners and parties that his future was bright.
+The Defense contended that the plaintiff made an excellent recovery and that he did not require any significant future medical care.
+The Defense argued that since he was able to walk and up down 2 flights of stairs to get in and out of his apartment, traveled to Los Angeles on numerous occasions and to Spain and other places, go to the theater and out for dinners and parties that his future was bright.
 The jury soundly rejected those arguments.